raphaelmansuy/digital_palace/01-articles/step_back/README.md

 - This technique significantly boosted LLM performance on challenging reasoning tasks.
 - The key benefit is reducing reasoning errors by grounding logic in abstraction.

-## Looking Ahead

-This research provides a promising method for overcoming a major weakness of current LLMs.
-The results suggest that integrating human-inspired techniques like abstraction can enable more robust reasoning capabilities in large language models.

-Looking ahead, an exciting direction is exploring how to automate abstraction, so LLMs can learn to take a step back on their own rather than requiring explicit prompting.
-More advanced techniques that allow models to flexibly move between abstract and concrete representations could greatly expand their reasoning capacities.

-By continuing to draw inspiration from human cognition, researchers can pave the way for LLMs that are not just skilled mimics but genuine reasoning engines.
-The DeepMind team's "Take a Step Back" technique offers an important step forward on this journey.

 ## Step Back in Action with LangChain combined with RAG (Retrieval-Augmented Generation)

 The "step back" technique involves first prompting the model to ask a high-level, abstract version of the question.